Dowagiac woman killed in Niles Township collision - Leader Publications

 The victim, identified as Veronica Gary, 56, of Dowagiac, was transported to Spectrum/Lakeland Hospital in Niles, where she died a short time later from the injuries sustained in the collision.

 Investigators were able to determine that Gary was experiencing mechanical issues with her vehicle.
-The driver’s side rear tire had come loose while Gary was traveling north on M-51 towards Niles.
+The driver’s side rear tire had come loose while Gary was traveling on M-51 towards Niles.
 As she was pulling to the side of the road, the tire came off the vehicle and rolled across the roadway coming to rest in a ditch.
 After calling for help, Gary then went across the road to recover her tire, and while walking back across the roadway, was struck by a northbound vehicle.
 She was thrown a short distance, where first responders located her.

 The Berrien County Traffic Crash unit responded to the scene and is continuing the investigation into this crash.